chrisgrieser/shimmering-obsidian/README.md

 ```

 > [!TIP]
-> The first time you use the OCR or image screenshot feature, you might need to
+> The first time you use the OCR or image screenshot feature, you might have to
 > give Alfred permission to record your screen.
 You can do so under the macOS
 > system settings.
 >